Rachel0619/VanTrails/README.md

 ## 🔮 Future improvements

-- improve the front end, make it more aesthetically appealing and perhaps more interactive
+- [ ] improve the front end, make it more aesthetically appealing and perhaps more interactive
-- more prompting to improve the output format for final response
+- [ ] Deploy the app with public url
-- try hybrid search and document reranking
+- [ ] hybrid search and document reranking
-- add edge cases for evaluation (no filter, no search result, etc.)
+- [ ] add edge cases for evaluation (no filter, no search result, etc.)